Adding a Standard Header or Footer in Excel 2010

 Headers and footers typically appear on every page of a report.
-In Excel 2007, a header is printed in the top margin, and a footer is printed in the bottom margin.
-Headers and footers are often used to identify the document used to produce the report and to display the page numbers and the date and time of printing.
+In Excel 2010, a header is printed in the top margin, and a footer is printed in the bottom margin.
+Headers and footers are often used to identify the document and to display the page numbers and the date and time of printing.
 Unless you specify otherwise, Excel does not automatically add either a header or footer to a new workbook.

 1Click the Page Layout button on the View tab of the Ribbon.

 Or you can click the Page Layout View button on the Status bar (it’s the one in the middle).